tiny-bow/ribbon-language/plan.md

 The foundation of this architecture is a **Hub-and-Spoke Model** orchestrated by a central build manager.
 This model cleanly separates the compilation process into distinct, reusable services:

 *   **The Build Orchestrator:** The central brain of the build system.
 It manages the module dependency graph, the compilation cache, and coordinates the workflow between the other services.
 *   **The Frontend Service:** A pure analysis service.
-Its sole job is to take source code and produce a semantic representation of its public interface.
+Its job is to take source code and produce a semantic representation of its public interface and private implementation.
 *   **The Backend Service:** A pure code generation service.
 Its job is to take the semantic representation from one or more modules and produce a final, executable artifact (e.g., bytecode).

 This separation is the key to unlocking both parallelism and accurate incrementality, while also enabling other tools like Language Server Protocol (LSP) servers to reuse the frontend analysis without depending on the code generation backend.

 ### 1.2.
 Phase 1: The Frontend Service and the Serializable Module Artifact (SMA)

 The first phase of compilation is a fast analysis pass performed by the **Frontend Service**.
 It is responsible for producing a **Serializable Module Artifact (SMA)** for every module (`.sma` file).

-The SMA is a self-contained, context-free, and cacheable representation of a module's public contract and its dependencies.
-It is not a separate IR, but a **"dehydrated," on-disk projection of the live `ir.Node` graph's public interface**.
+The SMA is a self-contained, cacheable, "dehydrated" representation of a **whole, fully-analyzed module**.
+It must contain enough information for two distinct purposes:
+1. For the `BackendService` to generate code for the module itself *without re-analyzing the source*.
+2. For *other modules* to compile against it without needing the source.

+To satisfy these requirements, the SMA contains two distinct sections:
+*   **A Public Interface Section:** A dehydrated representation of the module's public `ir.Node` graph.
+This is the "header file" part that other modules will "include" (rehydrate) when they compile.
+*   **A Private Implementation Section:** A dehydrated representation of the module's private `ir.Node` graph, including the bodies of all functions.
+This is what the `BackendService` uses to generate the final artifact for *this specific module*.

 The `sma.Ref` (Symbolic IR Reference) is the core of the SMA format, providing a stable, context-free replacement for the ephemeral, in-memory `ir.Ref`.